Health, Wellbeing & Disability Research

 Key Research Priorities

-Explores effectiveness, access & coverage of health services
+Explores effectiveness, access and coverage of health services

-Develops links with healthcare & disability service users, service providers & stakeholders
+Develops links with healthcare and disability service users, service providers & stakeholders

 Contributes to Australia’s Disability Strategy